 He kept most of the stock certificates in his possession, leaving behind a 5-inch stack of certificates in a safe deposit box at his bank.
 Although inconvenient, this fact probably prevented excessive trading and let him slowly build wealth.
 But, arguably, today, trading is too easy.

 Ronald Read started investing relatively early, did not retire early, and lived a long life.
 Reinvesting the dividend and time let his total returns compound over many years.
 Time matters significantly to leverage the power of compounding.

 Final Thoughts on Dividend Millionaire – Ronald Read

-Ronald Read was a successful dividend growth investor before the strategy was known by that name.
-He bought income stocks and reinvested the dividends for decades, creating substantial wealth and a passive income stream.
+Ronald Read was a janitor and a successful dividend growth investor before the strategy was known by that name.
+His strategy was to buy income stocks and reinvest the dividends for decades.
+Consequently, he created substantial wealth and a passive income stream.
 Characteristics that helped his success was frugality, good stock picking, diversification, buy and hold, and leveraging the power of compounding.
 One warning is that Ronald Read did not enjoy his wealth.
 He seemed content accumulating wealth without actually spending it.